czmirek/POST-only-API-standard/README.md

 # The POST only API standard

-## 1. API behaviour
+## 1. HTTP usage

 ### 1.1.
 Client agnostic API
 When you build an API, you **SHOULDN'T** care if it's going to be consumed by a browser, a native application or some different API in a kubernetes cluster.

 ### 1.2.
 Ignore HTTP request headers
 1. Request headers are an implementation detail of the HTTP protocol.
 You should ignore any incoming HTTP request headers.
-1. However if your application needs to follow some other standard that requires you to handle headers (for example OAuth or OIDC) then you handle them accordingly.
+1. However, if your API needs to follow some other standard or needs headers for something **not related to the business logic of your API** to work properly then handle the headers accordingly.
 1. You must not invent your own proprietary protocols or ideas built on HTTP headers.
-All data from clients belong to the HTTP POST request body.
+All data from clients should belong to the HTTP POST request body.

 ### 1.3.
 Do not send any HTTP response headers
 1. Response headers are an implementation detail of the HTTP protocol.
 You should never send any HTTP headers from your API.
-1. However if your application needs to follow some other standard that requires you to return headers then you return them accordingly.
+1. However, if your API needs to follow some other standard or needs headers for something **not related to the business logic of your API** to work properly then return the headers accordingly.
 1. You must not invent your own proprietary protocols or ideas built on HTTP headers.
-All data sent back to clients belong to the HTTP POST response body.
+All data sent back to clients should belong to the HTTP POST response body.

 ### 1.4.
 Accept the HTTP POST verb only
 1. Your endpoints should accept the HTTP request only with the HTTP POST verb.